TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 If another bank wanted to print their transactions another way it's no problem, they can supply their own block.

-What if instead you didn't want the caller to define how the transaction is printed, but just the format?
-Like any method call in Ruby, blocks have a return value.
-So when you call `yield`, it returns the last executed value from the block.
+What if instead you didn't want the caller to define how the transaction is printed, but just the format? <span id="return-value">Like any method call in Ruby, blocks have a return value.</span> So when you call `yield`, it returns the last executed value from the block.
 Using the example above, if you instead moved the `p` from the block to inside the `#each` call, your method would be in control of how the transactions were printed.
 Maybe you only allow exporting to a .csv for example.

 ~~~ruby
 @transactions = [10, -15, 25, 30, -24, -70, 999]